XAU

 Understanding Gold Premiums

-When you buy physical gold, you pay the spot price (the live market price shown above) plus a dealer premium.
+Physical gold costs the spot price (the live market price shown above) plus a dealer premium.
 Premiums cover minting, distribution, and dealer margin.
-They vary by product type — bars carry the lowest premiums, government-minted coins carry the highest.
+They vary by product type: bars carry the lowest premiums, while government-minted coins carry the highest.

-• Gold bars — Typically 2–5% over spot.
-Lowest cost per ounce, ideal for larger purchases
+Gold bars: 2-5% over spot.
+Lowest cost per ounce, ideal for building large positions

-• Gold rounds — 3–6% over spot.
-Private-mint alternatives to sovereign coins
+Gold rounds: 3-6% over spot.
+Private-mint alternatives to sovereign coins with no legal tender status

-• Gold coins — 4–8% over spot.
-American Eagles, Maple Leafs, and Krugerrands carry higher premiums but are the most liquid and widely recognized
+Gold coins: 4-8% over spot.
+American Eagles, Maple Leafs, and Krugerrands carry higher premiums but are the most liquid and universally recognized

-• Fractional gold — 8–15% over spot.
-1/10 oz and 1/4 oz coins let you start small, but premiums are higher per ounce
+Fractional gold: 8-15% over spot.
+1/10 oz and 1/4 oz coins offer a lower per-coin entry point, but premiums per ounce are significantly higher

 Gold Coins vs. Gold Bars

-The choice between coins and bars depends on your goals.
-Gold coins are government-minted with legal tender status, making them easier to sell and more widely recognized worldwide.
-Gold bars from LBMA-accredited refiners like PAMP Suisse, Valcambi, and the Royal Canadian Mint offer the lowest premiums per ounce.
+The choice between coins and bars depends on your priorities.
+Gold coins are government-minted with legal tender status, making them easier to sell and universally recognized across borders.
+Gold bars from LBMA-accredited refiners like PAMP Suisse, Valcambi, and the Royal Canadian Mint deliver the lowest premiums per ounce.

-• Choose bars if you want the lowest cost per ounce and are buying larger quantities
+Choose bars if: You want the lowest cost per ounce and are buying in larger quantities

-• Mix both — Many experienced stackers hold a core position in bars for cost efficiency and keep coins for portability and easy divisibility
+Mix both: Hold a core position in bars for cost efficiency and keep coins for portability and easy divisibility

 What to Look for When Buying Gold

-Whether you buy online or from a local dealer, here's what matters most:
+Whether you buy online or from a local dealer, these factors determine product quality and resale value:

-• Mint reputation — Stick with sovereign mints (US Mint, Royal Canadian Mint, Perth Mint) or LBMA-accredited refiners
+Mint reputation: Stick with sovereign mints (US Mint, Royal Canadian Mint, Perth Mint) or LBMA-accredited refiners for guaranteed authenticity

-• Transparent pricing — Good dealers show the spot price and premium separately.
-Avoid dealers who won't break down the cost
+Transparent pricing: Good dealers show the spot price and premium separately.
+Avoid any dealer who will not break down the cost

 Storage and Insurance

-• Home safe — Affordable and private, but check your homeowner's insurance for precious metals coverage limits
+Home safe: Affordable and private.
+Check your homeowner's insurance for precious metals coverage limits before relying on this option

-• Bank safe deposit box — Secure but not insured by the bank and inaccessible during bank holidays
+Bank safe deposit box: Secure, but not insured by the bank and inaccessible during bank holidays or closures

-• Third-party vault — Fully insured, audited storage from services like SD Bullion's vault program.
-Annual fees are typically 0.5% of value
+Third-party vault: Fully insured, audited storage from programs offered by major dealers.
+Annual fees run approximately 0.5% of value

-• Insurance — Standard homeowner's policies often cap precious metals coverage at $1,000–$2,500.
-Consider a separate rider or floater policy
+Insurance: Standard homeowner's policies cap precious metals coverage at $1,000-$2,500.
+You need a separate rider or floater policy for adequate protection

 Why Buy from an Online Dealer?

-• Lower premiums — Online dealers typically beat local shops by 1–3% on premiums
+Lower premiums: Online dealers beat local shops by 1-3% on premiums across most product categories

-• Price transparency — See exactly how much you're paying over spot before you buy
+Price transparency: See exactly how much you are paying over spot before you buy

 Frequently Asked Questions